The goals of our internship program are to:

 - Current resume

 - Names and contact information for at least two references, preferably a professor/teacher and/or employer.

 - Cover letter (optional)

 - Animal Services (veterinarian technician students only)

 - Behavioral Health

 - Environmental Health

-- General data and policy analysis
+- General data, policy analysis and program evaluation

 - Health Equity and Policy